 Just before last summer’s Cricket World Cup, Jonny Bairstow used the sport’s showpiece event to pay ode to hockey, writes Shahbaz M.

 The English opener credited the hours of toil on the hockey pitch in Leeds as a teenager for his effective shot-making on the cricket field.
+Check out the odds on cricket, hockey and a range of other sports with New Hampshire Sports Betting and their various markets.

 Here’s what Bairstow, a defender, wrote in The Telegraph: “I owe the power in my shots to my youth playing hockey.
 I use the same whip action of the wrists to generate energy through the ball.
 If you watch Jason Roy you will see he has a nice, big flowing follow through on his shots.
 But I will punch the ball, with very little follow through, a bit like playing a hockey shot with a snap.”